Professor of Sport Management

 Newark, DE 19716

-Dr. Robinson is also the author of the highly successful sport management texts: Profiles of Sport Industry Professionals: The People Who Make the Games Happen and has authored over 25 articles and made over 100 national and international scholarly and professional presentations.
+Robinson has implemented a number of international sport initiatives, and has worked and consulted with organizations like NFL, MLB and NBA teams, state and city governments, academic departments, stadiums and sports governing bodies around the world.
+He is also the author of sport management texts Sport Club Management and Profiles of Sport Industry Professionals: The People Who Make the Games Happen.
+He has authored over 25 articles and made over 100 scholarly presentations.

 - Ed.D. - Temple University, Athletic Administration, 1995